Guardianship Attorney Services

-Ledbetter Law Group led by Steven W. Ledbetter, P.L., Attorney at Law, represents family members, alleged incapacitated parties, and other interested parties in guardianship actions, both contested and voluntary.
+Ledbetter Law Group led by Steve W. Ledbetter, Esq., represents family members, alleged incapacitated parties, and other interested parties in guardianship actions, both contested and voluntary.
 Further, representation is provided to help either avoid or mediate the need for contested litigation.

 Florida Guardianship FAQ

 In legal terms, a guardian is appointed by the court to care for another person, called a ward.
 This surrogate decision-maker is responsible for making decisions for the ward.

 At times, there are two areas of Guardianship, Guardianship of the Person and Guardianship of the Estate.
 A legal guardian in Florida is assigned to make either personal and/or financial decisions for the ward.

 Wards in plenary guardianships are, by definition, unable to care for themselves.

 Voluntary And Involuntary Guardianship –

 Florida law allows for a voluntary guardianship to be established for an adult, while being mentally competent, is not capable of managing their estate and who voluntarily petitions for the appointment of a guardian.

 Involuntary guardianship occurs when an individual files a petition in the Probate court, alleging the person lacks the mental and/or physical capacity to manage his or her person and/or property in some or all areas.
 This adult person is referred to as the alleged incapacitated person (AIP).

 How Is A Person Determined To Be Incapacitated?